HeadBodyScript/gravestone-dungeons.github.io/feature-list.md

 ├─  stat.oxygen_bonus
 ├─  stat.safe_fall_distance
 # Runes - possible in 1.21.4
-├─  ability.cooldown_reduction
+├─  ability.cooldown_reduction (rune of haste for faster hitting tools and weapons?)
 ├─  ability.strenght
 ├─  ability.duration
 ├─  ability.efficiency
-├─  ability.range
+├─  ability.range (no, but i want to use this for lang range weapons like pike and spears)

 # Enchantments
-├─  adrenaline_boost        : when the user crouches a gauge fills up.
+├─  adrenaline_boost        : active: when the user crouches a gauge fills up.
 When the gauge is full gain speed and jump_boost
     └─ scaling              : CDR, AD
-├─  blackthorn_arrow        :
-├─  bleeding                : passive: deal bonus damage when a gauge fills up ├─  blessing                : passive: deal bonus damage to undead entities when a gauge fills up ├─  bonecaller              : active: summon a skull that circles the player dealing wither damage to entities hit ├─  bounty_claim            :
-├─  chorus_void             :
-├─  cultivation             : active: plant / harvest a large area of plants ├─  deflect_projectiles     : active: deflect all projectiles away from the user ├─  disarming               : active: drops the item that an entity is holding in their main hand ├─  evoker_fangs            : active: summon waves of evoker fangs that deal damage ├─  experience_boost        : gain bonus EXP after killing a mob or mining ores ├─  fire_burst              :
-├─  floating                :
-├─  freezing                :
-├─  greatblade_defence      :
+├─  blackthorn_arrow        : adds withering effect to hit target for every type of arrow shot ├─  bleeding                : passive: deal bonus damage when a gauge fills up ├─  blessing                : passive: deal bonus damage to undead entities when a gauge fills up ├─  bonecaller              : active: summon a skull that circles the player dealing wither damage to entities hit ├─  bounty_claim            : passive: increases drop chance of coins by raid-mobs ├─  chorus_void             : active: if shot while crouching, every arrow turns into enderarrow ├─  cultivation             : active: plant / harvest a large area of plants ├─  deflect_projectiles     : active: deflect all projectiles away from the user ├─  disarming               : active: drops the item that an entity is holding in their main hand ├─  evoker_fangs            : active: summon waves of evoker fangs that deal damage ├─  experience_boost        : gain bonus EXP after killing a mob or mining ores ├─  fire_burst              : active: when the user crouches a gauge fills up. summons fire blast in front of player ├─  floating                : passive: adds levitation effect when a gauge fills up ├─  freezing                : passive: freezes and deals bonus damage when a gauge fills up ├─  greatblade_defence      : active: summons 3 swords above player, shootable on nearest target. vanish after a few minutes if unused.
-├─  horse                   :
-├─  horse                   :
-├─  horse                   :
-├─  illumination            : active: gives the glowing effect to entities ├─  knife_pouch             : active: throw a copy of your sword ├─  levitation              :
+├─  horse 1                 : Infernal Steed: adds speed boost if on specific blocks ├─  horse 2                 : Ebon Soulsteed: adds speed/ resistance boost if on specific blocks ├─  horse 3                 : Ashen Basaltclimber: adds jump boost  if on specific blocks + effects for riding player ├─  illumination            : active: gives the glowing effect to entities ├─  knife_pouch             : active: throw a copy of your sword ├─  levitation              : active: when the user crouches a gauge fills up. gives player levitation effect.
-├─  light_wave              : active: summon a wave of light
-├─  lightning_bow           : passsive: summon lighting at the target after the gauge fills ├─  lightning_strike        :
-├─  magma_walker            : passive: turns lava into a solid block ├─  mistbreaker             :
+├─  light_wave              : active: summon a wave of light which deals damage ├─  lightning_bow           : passsive: summon lighting at the target by chance ├─  lightning_strike        : active: summons an expanding circle of lightning strikes around the player ├─  magma_walker            : passive: turns lava into a solid block ├─  mistbreaker             : active: tp the player to another dimension. dimension is chosen by holding a dimension specific block in the offhand while crouching.
-├─  molten_touch            :
-├─  poisoning               : passive: affect the target with poison after the gauge fills ├─  potion_bag              : passive: allow potions to stack to amount?
-├─  quiver                  : passive: allow arrows to stack to amount?
-├─  retaliation_pulse       :
+├─  molten_touch            : passive: instant melting for ores and wood logs ├─  poisoning               : passive: affect the target with poison after the gauge fills ├─  potion_bag              : passive: increases stack size of potions ├─  quiver                  : passive: increases stack size of arrows ├─  retaliation_pulse       : active: charges up by blocking attacks with the shield. summons "forcefield spell" if crouching when full
-├─  seaborn                 :
-├─  seppuku                 :
-├─  star_shard              : active: summon a single bolt of fire that set enemies on fire ├─  star_shower             : active: summon a sun of fire that summons flames that set enemies on fire ├─  telekinesis             : active: teleport nearby items into your inventory ├─  tongue_of_fire          : passive: deal massive fire damage after a gauge fills up ├─  veil_of_shadows         : passive: become invisible and fast when sneaking close to entities ├─  void_sphere             : active: summon a black hole that sucks in entities ├─  warp_strike             : passsive: Teleport the player to the landing place of the trident └─  withering               : passsive: affect the target with wither and blindness after the gauge fills
+├─  seaborn                 : passive: adds positive effects to wearer when in water or rain, but negative effects if dry ├─  seppuku                 : active: deals 18 life points = 9 hearts of damage to give strength 3 for 60s ├─  star_shard              : active: summon a single bolt of fire that set enemies on fire and deals damage ├─  star_shower             : active: summon a sun of fire that summons flames that set enemies on fire ├─  telekinesis             : active: teleport nearby items into your inventory ├─  tongue_of_fire          : passive: deal massive fire damage to target and surrounding mobs after a gauge fills up ├─  veil_of_shadows         : passive: become invisible and fast when sneaking ├─  void_sphere             : active: summon a black hole that sucks in entities ├─  warp_strike             : passsive: Teleport the player to the landing place of the trident └─  withering               : passsive: affect the target with wither and blindness after the gauge fills